Max9010/Cive-202/README.md

-This contains our code for Project 2 our SOW and our Annotated Code Document.
+This contains all of the files for our Project 2